Billy-Playz/Chrisbot-Datapack/README.md

 # Chrisbot Datapack
-The files for the Chrisbot Datapacks
+DataPack files for the Minecraft server [mc.chrisbot.net](https://chrisbot.net/)

+# Version Labels
+Each version will have its own branch, going in the following:

+(Major Version) .
+(Update Version) .
+(Bugfix/Small Version)